Search SpeakersClick here to search for a specific program

 - Submit the online Speakers Request Form at least four weeks before your program date.

-- Wait for the Grant Agreement from Delaware Humanities before advertising.
+- Wait for approval and the Grant Agreement from Delaware Humanities before advertising.
 Delaware Humanities pays the Speaker’s fee; your fee covers the administrative costs.
 Funding is limited and not all requests are approved.

-- Read the Grant Agreement carefully and digitally sign prior to the program with copayment ($75 for federally registered nonprofits, $150 for other organizations.
+- Read the Grant Agreement carefully and digitally sign prior to the program with copayment ($75 for federally registered nonprofits, $150 for other organizations, and free for K-12 school classrooms.
 Not sure if you are a qualified nonprofit?
 Check your status here.).
 Failure to comply with the grant agreement will result in denial of future requests.

 - Promote your program!
 With some exceptions, these events must be free and open to the public.

-- Distribute audience evaluations at the program and return them within one week to the Delaware Humanities.
+- Return audience evaluations within one week to the Delaware Humanities.
 Log in to your account and complete your Program Coordinator evaluation online.
-Not ready to apply?
-You can preview the speaker request application here.